gear2000/microservice-example/README.md

 **Zero-time Deploy**

 Terraform will automatically redeploy the application when you specifically change the deploy_name.
 To automate this, you can create a hash or unique deploy identifier that for example is derived from the image references and date.
-For implementing a complete CI/CD solution, you can take the image reference with the commit hash and then create a deploy identifier with the image references and the date of the deploy.
-This can be implemented on your choice of a CI system.
+For implementing a complete CI/CD solution, a unique identifier could be the commit hashes that is integrated with your choice of a CI system.
 Please read the below about CI/CD.
+Please note, the redeploy is not a progressive blue/green canary deploy.
+To implement this, it's suggested to use the cloud formation that natively has that feature or integrate a traditional weighted DNS cutoff.

 ```
 terraform plan